nullenvk/llllll/README.md

 # LLLLLL
 LLLLLL is a simple, open-source clone of the widely popular VVVVVV game.
-The motivation behind its creation was to provide means to test a custom physics engine written in LUA, therefore although its gameplay works perfectly fine, the entire game consists only of a single test map.
+The motivation behind its creation was to provide means to test a custom physics engine written in Lua, therefore although its gameplay works perfectly fine, the entire game consists only of a single test map.